-Labour activist Jackie Walker has been expelled from the party.
+Labour expels activist Jackie Walker from party

 Ms Walker’s case has become a subject of fierce internal controversy within Labour since her suspension almost three years ago.